(download for high res images and bio)

 … One of the most exciting roots-based music groups to emerge from the New England Conservatory in many years.
 Their individual chops and adventurous approach make Night Tree a band to watch for.”

-– Brian O’Donovan, senior DJ at WGBH and host of A Celtic Soujourn
+– Brian O’Donovan, senior DJ at WGBH and host of A Celtic Sojourn

 “Night Tree are an amazing stew of exuberant virtuosity.”

-– John “Chip” Colcord, host of Out Of The Woods
+– Jon “Chip” Colcord, host of Out Of The Woods

 “Night Tree is six extraordinary musicians who pool their diverse musical backgrounds to create a celtic-tinged fusion the likes of which the world has never heard before.”